-Using the same method as for Coho, we compared the relative increase in smolt yield in the Coquitlam River to comparable watersheds to distinguish between flow treatment effects and regional factors that could influence smolt yield.
-The BACI analysis is intended to addressed whether the smolt abundance increased more in the Coquitlam River than in the comparison streams over a similar time period.
-Appendix 6.7 lists the annual smolt yield for the two Coastal BC streams considered for use as controls.
-We were limited to only the Alouette River for this comparison since it was the only stream with adequately similar smolt yield trends for cohorts that reared prior to Treatment 2 (correlation coefficient: Keogh R < 0.01, Alouette R = 0.52, Appendix 6.8).
-For the BACI comparison, we only included commonly monitored years during Treatment 1 (2002-2008) and Treatment 2 (2012-2014).
+Using the same method as for Coho, we compared the relative increase in smolt yield in the Coquitlam River to comparable watersheds to test that region wide influences were minor compared to flow treatment effects, a key assumption of the before-after experimental design.
+Appendix 6.8 lists the annual smolt yield for the two Coastal BC streams considered for use as controls.
+We were limited to only the Alouette River for this comparison since it was the only stream with adequately similar smolt yield trends for cohorts that reared prior to Treatment 2 (correlation coefficient: Keogh R < 0.01, Alouette R = 0.52, Appendix 6.9).
+For this analysis, we only included commonly monitored years during Treatment 1 (2002-2008) and Treatment 2 (2012-2018).
 The mean percent increase in smolt yield between treatment periods was higher for the Alouette (74%) than for the Coquitlam (30%), with considerable overlap in their confidence intervals (Figure 6.15).

-The BACI analysis depends on the credibility of the Alouette River smolt data as an index of region wide productivity.
+This analysis depends on the credibility of the Alouette River smolt data as an index of region wide productivity.
 As mentioned for Coho, the estimates for the Alouette prior to 2008 may be biased low due to backwatering at the trapping site and shorter monitoring period (Cope 2015).
 If the bias was large, what we are considering as a non-treatment effects on productivity would instead be an artifact of the changes in monitoring.
 Support for using the Alouette River relies on is its close proximity, consistent flow regulation, and similar geomorphology, fish assemblage and abundance trends to the Coquitlam.
 On this basis, it is a useful control.
 Its weakness is due to the uncertainty in the amount pre-2008 smolt estimates are biased.
 The possibilities to resolve this rely on accessing additional data from other coastal BC watersheds and further investigating the degree that the Alouette smolt estimates are biased.
-Given this uncertainty and that no other comparison streams are included, it is difficult to determine whether the BACI analysis is sufficiently reliable to consider in the assessment of the fisheries benefits.
+Given this uncertainty and that no other comparison streams are included, it is difficult to determine whether this analysis is sufficiently reliable to consider in the assessment of the fisheries benefits.